mcuelenaere/advent_of_code/README.md

 ### Prerequisites

-You'll need Python 3 (`virtualenv` is recommended).
+You'll need Python 3 and [poetry](https://python-poetry.org/).

 ### Installing

-The Python dependencies are specified in `requirements.txt`, install them like this:
+The Python dependencies are specified in `pyproject.toml`, install them like this:

 ```
-pip install -r requirements.txt
+poetry install
 ```

 ### Running the puzzles